Today is the birthday of Pulitzer Prize winning authors Booth Tarkington (1869) and Edwin O'Connor (1918).

 How to Establish the Value of a Book

-The most common First Edition Point can be found on a book's copyright page.
+The most common first edition criteria can be found on a book's copyright page.
 The copyright page may say that a book is a first edition, or a first printing, or first impression; and it may state additional printing information, or it may provide a printing code indicating what printing a book is from.
 Each publisher has used various methods over the years to indicate a book's edition and printing.
-Another common First Edition Point is a book's cover price, which is typically printed on the dust jacket.
-The presence of a price on a dust jacket is also the most fundamental way to ensure that the dust jacket is not from a book club edition.
+Another common first edition indicator is a book's cover price, which is typically printed on the dust jacket.
+The presence of a price on a dust jacket is also the most fundamental way to ensure that the dust jacket is not from a book club edition or other type of reprint.
 Book club editions look similar to genuine first editions, but they are not first editions, and they have very little collectible value.

-To find First Edition Points for a specific book, simply type in the name of the book, or the name of the author in the fields above; or browse all of our available points of issue by clicking on the bars at the bottom of this page.
-We have pages for hundreds of collectible books where we describe First Edition Points, provide photographs of known first editions, and provide pre-filled eBay, AbeBooks, and Biblio search links for each book so you can quickly establish its most recent market value.
+To find first edition criteria for a specific book, simply type in the name of the book, or the name of the author in the fields above; or browse all of our available entries by clicking on the bars at the bottom of this page.
+We have pages for hundreds of collectible books where we describe first edition criteria, provide photographs of known first editions, and provide pre-filled eBay, AbeBooks, and Biblio search links for each book so you can quickly establish its most recent market value.

 Today's Featured Book: Field Guide